Supporting Military Kids Through a PCS Move

-Here we are once again, right in the middle of PCS (permanent change of station) season.
-Whether you are excited to move on to the next adventure or are finding it hard to imagine living anywhere else, military moves are never easy.
+Here we are once again, facing another military PCS (permanent change of station) season.
+Whether you are excited to move on to the next adventure or you're finding it hard to imagine living anywhere else, military moves are never easy.

 When thinking of an upcoming move, the logistics of scheduling, packing, finding a place to live, and ultimately figuring out how we will get from point A to point B in one piece can fill every waking moment.
 We often dismiss the impact of starting over at a new duty station because we have so much to accomplish, often in a very short period of time.